openstack-archive/infra-manual/doc/source/creators.rst

 .. note::

-   Different projects will need different jobs, depending on their nature, implementation language, etc. This example shows how to set up a new Python code project because that is our most common case.
-If you are working on another type of project, you will want to choose different jobs or job templates to include in the "jobs" list.
+   Different repositories will need different jobs, depending on their nature, implementation language, etc. This example shows how to set up a new Python code repository because that is our most common case.
+If you are working on another type of repository, you will want to choose different jobs or job templates to include in the "jobs" list.

-Edit ``jenkins/jobs/projects.yaml`` to add your project.
-There are several sections, designated in comments, for different types of projects.
+Edit ``jenkins/jobs/projects.yaml`` to add your repository.
+There are several sections, designated in comments, for different types of repositories.
 Find the right section and then add a new stanza like:

 ::

  - project:
-    name: <projectname>
+    name: <repositoryname>
     node: 'bare-precise || bare-trusty'
     tarball-site: tarballs.openstack.org
     doc-publisher-site: docs.openstack.org